programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Prerequisites
 You should have some familiarity with Python or a similar coding language.
 For a brief introduction or refresher, work through some of the _Programming Historian_'s [introductory Python tutorials](/en/lessons/introduction-and-installation).
 You should also have basic knowledge of spreadsheet (`.csv`) files, as this lesson will primarily use data in a similar format called a [pandas](https://pandas.pydata.org/) DataFrame.
 Halle Burns's lesson [Crowdsourced-Data Normalization with Python and Pandas](/en/lessons/crowdsourced-data-normalization-with-pandas) provides an overview of creating and manipulating datasets using pandas.

-The [code provided for this lesson](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb) is made available as a Jupyter Notebook and contains instructions for running the code locally or on Google Colab, a cloud-based environment.
-The practical steps are the same except when it comes to the process of retrieving and downloading files.
-Because a Jupyter Notebook can be hosted locally, the files stored on your computer can be accessed directly.
-Google Colab, on the other hand, is cloud-based, and requires files to be uploaded to the Colab environment.
-This lesson will note such divergences when necessary.
-More details and set-up instructions for each coding platform are as follows:

-*  **Jupyter Notebook** is a web-based interactive computing environment that can be hosted locally on your computer to run Python code.
-Since it's local, it works offline, and you can set up dedicated environments for your projects in which you'll only need to install packages once.
-Quinn Dombrowski, Tassie Gniady, and David Kloster's lesson [Introduction to Jupyter Notebooks](/en/lessons/jupyter-notebooks) cover the basics of setting up and using a Jupyter Notebook with Anaconda.
+**The code for this lesson can be found [here.](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb)**

-*  **Google Colaboratory** is a Google platform which allows you to run Python in a cloud-hosted Jupyter Notebook with additional built-in features.
-Access is free with a Google account and nothing needs to be installed to your local machine.
+The lesson code is a Jupyter Notebook which has been customized to run in Google Colaboratory.
+Jupyter Notebook is a web-based interactive computing environment for Python.
+Google Colaboratory is a Google platform which allows you to run a cloud-hosted Jupyter Notebook with additional built-in features.
 If you're new to coding, aren't working with sensitive data, and aren't running processes with [slow runtime](https://perma.cc/H956-VUBQ), Google Colab may be the best option for you.
 [There is a brief Colab tutorial from Google available for beginners.](https://colab.research.google.com/)

+You can also download [the lesson code](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb) and run it on your local machine.
+The practical steps for running the code locally are the same except when it comes to retrieving and downloading files.
+These divergences are marked in the notebook and noted in the tutorial below.
+Quinn Dombrowski, Tassie Gniady, and David Kloster's lesson [Introduction to Jupyter Notebooks](/en/lessons/jupyter-notebooks) cover the basics of setting up and using a Jupyter Notebook with Anaconda.

 It is also recommended, though not required, that before starting this lesson you learn about common text mining methods.
 Heather Froehlich's lesson [Corpus Analysis with AntConc](/en/lessons/corpus-analysis-with-antconc) shares tips for working with plain text files and outlines possibilities for exploring keywords and collocations in a corpora.
 William J. Turkel and Adam Crymble's lesson [Counting Word Frequencies with Python](/en/lessons/counting-frequencies) describes the process of counting word frequencies, a practice this lesson will adapt to count part-of-speech and named entity tags.